ARMORING PATTERN ON A HAIR MINERAL ANALYSIS

 THE MEANING OF ARMORING

-Armoring is a reduction in mineral elimination through the hair, and perhaps through the skin, as well, because the hair reading can reflect skin elimination via sweating or excretion of mineral through the oil glands.
+Armoring usually indicates a reduction in mineral elimination through the hair, and perhaps through the skin, as well.

 1. Elimination of the minerals is reduced.
 That is, the body holds on more tightly to these minerals temporarily.